 Linear-time: Focus is on the deadline and sticking to the schedule.
 Emphasis is on promptness and good organization.

 Flexible-time: Tasks can be changed as opportunities arise.
-Many things can be dealt with at once and interruptions accepted.
+Many things can be dealt with at once, and interruptions are acceptable.

 The book explains how these 8 scales apply to each country and in which context.
-This allows you to roughly benchmark your country’s position relative to the others when doing business in an international context.
-It goes without saying that there are always individual differences from person to person, so these benchmarks are not universal.
+This allows you to roughly benchmark your country’s position relative to others when doing business in an international context.
+It goes without saying, of course, that there are always individual differences from person to person, so these benchmarks are not universal.

-What value does this book have for Japanese businesses today?
+What value does this book have for Japanese business today?

 In the Cross Cultural Management course, we talk about “cultural intelligence,” which is composed of three elements: cultural knowledge, awareness, and skills to adjust one’s actions and behaviors according to different cultural contexts.

-I believe that these three are distinctly different abilities.
-Knowing key cultural facts and issues is one thing, while the ability to translate such knowledge into appropriate actions and behaviors is another thing.
+These three are distinctly different abilities.
+Knowing key cultural facts and issues is one thing, while the ability to translate such knowledge into appropriate actions and behaviors is another.

-This book is an extremely useful in building overall cultural knowledge and understanding, as things can only begin from this first step.
-Professor Meyer goes on to give specific suggestions of how to engage with other cultures, so the book is full of hints on how to put theory into practice as well.
+The Culture Map is extremely useful in building overall cultural knowledge and understanding, as things can only begin from this first step.
+Professor Meyer goes on to give specific suggestions of how to engage with other cultures, so the book is full of hints on how to put theory into practice.

-On the other hand, how much we feel “related” to what this book explains may vary depending on each individual’s level of exposure to diverse cultural contexts.
+On the other hand, how much we relate to what this book explains may vary depending on each individual’s level of exposure to diverse cultural contexts.

-When debating in the Cross Cultural Management course, the majority of responses in a class taught in Japanese tend to be very subdued and distanced.
-A common response is “I see, that may be one way looking at it.”
-However, in a class taught in English, Japanese participants tend to show stronger opinions and clearer disagreements along with their international peers.
-This shows a higher level of awareness and skills to express such in a non-Japanese context.
-These abilities must have been built through actual experiences dealing with different cultures.
-The development of cultural awareness and skills to adjust actions and behaviors require substantial hands-on cultural experiences as well as diligent studies using good references such as this book.
+When debating in the Cross Cultural Management course taught in Japanese, the majority of responses tends to be very subdued and distanced.
+It’s common to hear, “I see, that may be one way of looking at it.”
+However, in the same class taught in English, even Japanese participants tend to show stronger opinions and clearer disagreements to match their international peers.
+There is a higher level of awareness and skill to express themselves in a non-Japanese context.
+These abilities were surely built through actual experiences dealing with different cultures.
+The development of cultural awareness and skills to adjust actions and behaviors requires substantial hands-on cultural experience, as well as diligent studies using good referencesーsuch as this book.